MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/enhanced-quick-start.md

 ## Install the MSAL NuGet package

-In visual Studio, right-click the project in **Solution Explorer** and choose **Manage NuGet Packages** in the context menu.
+In Visual Studio, right-click the project in **Solution Explorer** and choose **Manage NuGet Packages** in the context menu.
 Browse for and install the [Microsoft.Identity.Client](https://www.nuget.org/packages/Microsoft.Identity.Client/) package into your project.
 This package will be used for web service authentication.

 ## Add helper code